 When practising phonemes, it is vital that you do not add an "u" sound to the end!

-Here at Mosaic, we follow the Letters and Sounds approach to teaching phonics.
-It is a resource published by the Department for Education and Skills (DfES) in 2007.
+Here at Mosaic, we follow the Little Wandle Letters and Sounds Revised approach to teaching phonics.
 The fundamental aim is to build children's speaking and listening skills in their own right, as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
-To ensure consistency for the children, we use flash cards and images from Twinkl alongside the Letters and Sounds programme (see below).
+To ensure consistency for the children, we use flash cards and images from the Little Wandle scheme to support the learning.

 During their time in reception, the children will move through phase 1,2,3 and 4.
 Each child takes part in a phonics session each day where they use images, repetition and activities to cement their understanding of each phoneme within each phase.